PATCO Speedline: SEPTA connections

 The SEPTA Metro L connects to PATCO at the 8th & Market Station, which is two blocks away from SEPTA's Jefferson Station, where all but one of SEPTA's Regional Rail trains stop.

-The SEPTA Metro B connects to PATCO at the Walnut–Locust station via a short underground walkway to PATCO's 12th–13th & Locust, and 15–16th & Locust stations.
+The SEPTA Metro B connects to PATCO at the Walnut–Locust station via a short underground walkway to PATCO's 12th–13th & Locust, and 15–16th & Locust stations which has been gated shut since 2020.
 The B3 spur connects to PATCO at the 8th & Market Station via a pedestrian walkway.

 Formerly, a special "SEPTA Transfer" ticket could be purchased from the unpaid side of any New Jersey station.
 These tickets were sold for $3.50 ($1.75 per ride, a savings compared to a single $2.25 cash fare or a token for $2.00) and dispensed two paper receipts, one good for a ride within one hour of the time of purchase and another good for a ride within 24 hours of the time of purchase.
 Originally, both transfers were going to be valid for 24 hours, however, PATCO changed the time limit to prevent the unauthorized sale of PATCO transfers at Pennsylvania stations.

-With the release of SEPTA Key, a new type of Freedom card is now required to purchase a transfer to the SEPTA system.
-With this system, the cost of a transfer is $2, and it is debited directly from an account-based Freedom Card account, provided a new Freedom Share card is used, which is compatible with both PATCO Freedom and SEPTA Key card systems.
+With the release of SEPTA Key, a new type of Freedom card, called the Freedom Share Card, is now required to purchase a transfer to the SEPTA system.
+The Freedom Share Card is compatible with both PATCO Freedom and SEPTA Key card systems, but cannot be used for SEPTA Regional Rail.
+With this system, the cost of a transfer is the same as the standard SEPTA fare ($2.90), and it is debited directly from the Freedom Share Card account.